raspberrypi/documentation/configuration/device-tree.md

 string-property = "a string";
 ```

-'Cells' are 32-bit unsigned integers delimited by angle brackets:
+Cells are 32-bit unsigned integers delimited by angle brackets:

 ```
 cell-property = <0xbeef 123 0xabcd1234>;